sdondley/ClimateChangeChat/notes/current-notes.md

 # Current Notes

-Diary of rather random stuff I'm taking notes on
+Diary of rather random stuff I'm taking notes on to keep track of shit

 ## 2022
 ### March